undisbeliever/terrific-audio-driver/docs/mml-syntax.md

 Channels
 ========

-Lines starting with `A` - `F` select which track the MML will be played on.
+Lines starting with `A` - `H` select which track the MML will be played on.

 The channels must be separated from the MML by a space or tab.